Multi-point distribution of TASEP: Main results

 The main result in this paper is about the multi-point distribution of TASEP. \begin{thm} Assume $Y=(y_1,\cdots,y_N)\in\conf_N$.
 Consider TASEP with initial particle locations $x_i(0)=y_i$ for $1\le i\le N$.
 Let $m\ge 1$ be a positive integer and $(k_1,t_1),\cdots, (k_m,t_m)$ be $m$ distinct points in $\{1,\cdots,N\}\times [0,\infty)$.
 Assume that $0\le t_1\le\cdots\le t_m$.
 Then, for any integers $a_1,\cdots,a_m$,

-where the contours of integration are circles centered at the origin and of radii less than $1$.
+where $\prob_Y$ denotes the probability given $X(0)=Y$, the contours of integration are counterclockwise circles centered at the origin and of radii less than $1$.
 The function $\mathcal{D}_Y(z_1,\cdots,z_{m-1})$ is defined in terms of a Fredholm determinant in Definition~\ref{def:operators_K1Y}, or equivalently in terms of series expansion in Definition~\ref{def:D_Y_series}. \end{thm}

 \begin{rmk} We expect that when all $t_\ell$'s are equal, the above formula matches the joint distribution formula in \cite{Borodin-Ferrari-Prahofer-Sasamoto07}.
 For $m=1$, we are able to confirm it in a formal way.
 See the discussions in Section~\ref{sec:one_point}.
 We leave the general case for a possible future project. \end{rmk}